Abdulelah01/Special-Topics-In-ISQA/Data Exploration.md

 ### Two scatter plots of two different variables, properly labeled
 ![1](Filed.acres_V_Speices.png)
+In this picture we see the Filed acres vs species which unfortunately doesn't give us the information I wanted to.

 ###  One faceted plot of two variables, properly labeled
 ![2](Feact.png)
+Pending investigation

 ### One scatter plot of two variables, properly labeled, with a trend
 ![3](County.png)
+Pending investigation